Dental Implant Services

 A dental implant is a titanium artificial tooth root that supports a single crown, dental bridge or denture.
 Implants are the most predictable and stable form of tooth replacement for missing teeth or teeth that need to be extracted.
 Implants are also the closest thing to natural teeth in function, feel and appearance.

-With modern advancements in technology, Dr. Hodges can help most of our patients receive implants and enjoy their many benefits.
+With modern advancements in technology, our doctors can help most of our patients receive implants and enjoy their many benefits.

 Knowledge and experience you can trust

 Periodontists are specialists in treating the bone and gum structure surrounding your teeth.
-A key part of his three year intensive specialist training (post dental school) is in the placement and care of dental implants.
-Dr. Hodges has extensive knowledge and experience in all aspects of implant treatment.
+A key part of his three-year intensive specialist training (post-dental school) is in the placement and care of dental implants.
+Dr. Hodges and Dr. Sheppard have extensive knowledge and experience in all aspects of implant treatment.
 He also keeps up with the latest developments in implantology through continuous advanced education.

 Dr. Hodges is a Diplomate of the American Board of Periodontology.
 He is a member of the International Team for Implantology (ITI) also a Fellow of the ITI, an honor earned by less than 100 people in the U.S.